cisagov/ScubaGear/docs/configuration/parameters.md

   -LogIn $false
 ```

-> **Note**: Defender will ask for authentication even if this variable is set to false.
+> **Note**: When assessing the Security Suite baseline, Defender will ask for authentication even if this variable is set to false.

 ## M365Environment